Prefer to listen to this guide?

-When it comes to used skid steers for sale, however, the market is substantially cheaper (the average price for most used skid steers for sale is only about $16,000).
-Thus, no matter if you are interested in a Case skid steer, a Bobcat skid steer loader, a John Deere skid steer loader, or a Caterpillar skid steer for sale, you can almost always find used skid steers for sale at roughly half the normal price
+When it comes to used skid steers for sale, the market is substantially cheaper—with the average price for most used skid steers for sale being about $16,000.
+Regardless of company make, you can almost always find used skid steers for sale at roughly half the normal price

-If you are plan on switching attachments often, you’ll want to get “quick attach” (or “quick coupler
+If you plan on switching attachments often, you’ll want to use “quick attach” (or “quick coupler

 The most popular skid steer loader attachments are:

-- 3-Point Adapters – This device lets you use your heavy duty attachments to their fullest effect by maximizing the flow and pressure of your hydraulic system.
+3-point adapters for skid steers let you use your heavy-duty attachments to their fullest effect by maximizing the flow and pressure of your hydraulic system.
 3-point adapters can cost anywhere from $800-$2,395.

-- Angle Broom – This cylindrical sweeper can remove dirt, gravel, leaves, and snow across dry and slick surfaces.
+Angle brooms are cylindrical sweepers that can remove dirt, gravel, leaves, and snow across dry and slick surfaces.
 Angle brooms can cost between $2,000-$6,600.

-- Backhoe – A large and maneuverable digger that is perfect for light and medium agricultural, landscaping and construction tasks.
+A backhoe attachment is a large and maneuverable digger that is perfect for light and medium agricultural, landscaping, and construction tasks.
 Backhoe attachments can cost $2,200-$3,000.

 Concrete dispensers convert your skid steer into a precise concrete pourer.
 Concrete dispensers can cost between $2,360-$7,000

-- Mowers – These landscaping attachments let you to cut along ditches and uneven terrain, making them perfect for evening out acres of golf courses, fields, and other rural locales.
+Mower landscaping attachments let you cut along ditches and uneven terrain, making them perfect for evening out acres of golf courses, fields, and other rural locales.
 They can cost from $2,700 to $20,000.

-- Multi-purpose (“4-in-1”) Bucket – This bucket is perfect for transporting loose debris and large rocks during earthmoving projects.
+Multi purpose buckets are perfect for transporting loose debris and large rocks during earthmoving projects.
+They can cost between $3,300 and $4,800

 You already know that torque is generally more important than horsepower, but choosing the right hydraulics system